 Both the College of Arts & Sciences and the College of Agricultural Sciences and Natural Resources offer graduation with honors.
 Biochemistry students with a strong academic record are eligible for this distinction — you do not need to be a member of the university-wide Honors Program, although many of our students are.

 Special research fellowships to pursue a degree with honors are offered through CASNR.
 See the section titled "Undergraduate Honors Student Research Program" to find out how to apply for this Agricultural Research Division Award.

-As a high-achieving student, you may qualify for and become a prestigious Beckman Scholar.
 Please consider starting research during the second semester of your first-year or at the start of your second-year to best prepare for an Honors Thesis.

 The following is a sample undergraduate thesis:

 Combined B.S./M.S.
 Degree

 Depending on your career objectives, if you are considering graduating with honors, you may also be interested in pursuing the combined bachelors/masters degree.
 Students apply for this program after the sophomore year.
 Please see Erin Sayer, Chief Academic Advisor for more information.